hantsy/code-challenges/README.md

 # A Simple Transaction Analyzer

-A Simple Transaction Analyzer which is use for loading transaction records from CSV files and generating statistics report after analyzing the loaded data.
+This application is use for loading transaction records from the existing CSV files and generating statistics report after analyzing the loaded data.

-It is implemented in different languages and technologies.
+The implementaions are provided in different languages and technologies.

 * [Java](./java)
 * [Java with DDD/Onion/Hexagon Architecture](./java-ddd)